prithwis/parashar21/README.md

 1. Load Birthdata from a CSV file, generate horoscope chart data and load the same into a MongoDB database.
 [P21_45_01_Cast_Load](https://github.com/prithwis/parashar21/blob/main/P21_45_01_Cast_Load.ipynb).
 2. Read the MongoDB database, retrieve charts that meet a specific pattern, print reports in MS-Word.
 [P21_45_02_Pull_Print](https://github.com/prithwis/parashar21/blob/main/P21_45_02_Pull_Print.ipynb).
 3. Install MongoDB locally in the Colab VM,  load pre-generated horoscope chart data, retrieve charts that meet specific patterns, print reports.
 [P21_45_02A_Pull_Print_StandAlone](https://github.com/prithwis/parashar21/blob/main/P21_45_02A_Pull_Print_StandAlone.ipynb).
-4. Instead of searching for random patterns, we search for specific patterns called Yogs [P21_45_04_YogFilter](https://github.com/prithwis/parashar21/blob/main/P21_45_04_YogFilter.ipynb) in the charts stored in the MongoDB database.
+4. Search for specific patterns called Yogs [P21_45_04_YogFilter](https://github.com/prithwis/parashar21/blob/main/P21_45_04_YogFilter.ipynb) in the charts stored in the MongoDB database.
-5. Rather than search for horoscopes that meet certain requirements, show detailed analysis of one selected chart, including the names of Yogs, if any, that present in the chart [P21_45_06_SingleChart_Details](https://github.com/prithwis/parashar21/blob/main/P21_45_06_SingleChart_Details.ipynb)
+5. Show detailed analysis of one selected chart, including the names of Yogs, if any, that present in the chart [P21_45_06_SingleChart_Details](https://github.com/prithwis/parashar21/blob/main/P21_45_06_SingleChart_Details.ipynb)
 ### Additional Codes
 The horoscope chart data in a MongoDB database can be accessed in an interactive way using a MERN (MongoDB, Express, React, Node) application to retrieve and disiplay charts.
 Codes for this are available in the [Khona21 repository](https://github.com/prithwis/khona21)
 # Further information